Lumi-supercomputer/lumi-userguide/docs/computing/Lmod_modules.md

   LAME: LAME/3.100-cpeCray-21.08, LAME/3.100-cpeGNU-21.08
     LAME is a high quality MPEG Audio Layer III (mp3) encoder
 ```
 though the output will depend on the version of Lmod.
-This may not be the most useful
+This may not be the most
-example on a supercomputer, but the library is in fact needed to be able to install
+useful example on a supercomputer, but the library is in fact needed to be able
-some other packages even though the sound function is not immediately useful.
+to install some other packages even though the sound function is not immediately
+useful.

 ??? failure "Know issue: Irrelevant output"
-    At the moment of writing of this documentation page, this command actually returns
+    At the moment of writing of this documentation page, this command actually
-    a lot more output, refering to completely irrelevant extensions.
-This is a bug
+    returns a lot more output, referring to completely irrelevant extensions.
-    in the HPE-Cray-provided version of Lmod
+    This is a bug in the HPE-Cray-provided version of Lmod

 ### module avail

-The `module avail` command is used to show only available modules, i.e., modules that
+The `module avail` command is used to show only available modules, i.e., modules
-can be loaded directly without first loading other modules.
-It can be used in two ways:
+that can be loaded directly without first loading other modules.
+It can be used
+in two ways:

- 1. Without a further argument it will show an often lengthy list of all available
+ 1. Without a further argument it will show an often lengthy list of all
-    modules.
-Some modules will be marked with `(D)` which means that they are the default
+    available modules.
+Some modules will be marked with `(D)` which means that
-    module that would be loaded should you load the module using only its name.
+    they are the default module that would be loaded should you load the module
+    using only its name.

- 2. With the name of a module (or a part of the name) it will show all modules that
+ 2. With the name of a module (or a part of the name) it will show all modules
-    match that (part of) a name.
+    that match that (part of) a name.
 E.g.,
     ```bash
     module avail gnuplot
     ```